 Serve this poha chivda with a cup of garam chai.
 It is the best!

-Trust me, this is so much better and healthier than the store-bought version.
+Trust me, this is so much better than the store-bought version.
 And it can be made in no time!

 roasted poha chivda in a beautiful tray